-Section 502.055(a), Occupations Code, requires the governor to designate a member of the board as the presiding officer.
-The presiding officer serves at the will of the governor.
+Section 505.107(a), Occupations Code requires the governor to designate a member of the board as presiding officer and specifies that the presiding officer serves at the will of the governor.

 D. List any special circumstances or unique features about your policymaking body or its responsibilities.